How does Canvas define the terms used to describe its features and functions?

 Groups is a tool that helps instructors separate students into smaller course units.
 Groups can be created for students or by students to enable efficient collaboration.

 Groups is a link in the Global Navigation Menu.
+Learn more about Groups.

 The Help feature is part of Global Navigation and helps users get help in Canvas at any time.
+The Help link can be customized by a Canvas admin for the institution and may display as a different name.

 Modules is a tool that can unify all course content into structural components.
 Module content can be grouped by week, topic, or day.
 Modules can be set up to require students to complete materials in a sequential fashion.

 Modules is a link in Course Navigation.
+Learn more about Modules.

 Notifications allow users to determine where and when they will be notified about activity in Canvas.
 Each Canvas user can adjust the Notification Preferences in their Profile to contact them via email or SMS on a schedule that fits their individual needs.
 Some users will want to be notified of course events on a more regular basis than others.
 Notifications are set for an entire user's account, not on an individual course basis.